xoudoesthings/xou/README.md

 # xou
-About me and website in the fuuture.
+About me and website in the future.